-WASHINGTON (AP) — Donald Trump says he'll jail opponent Hillary Clinton if he wins the presidency.
+WASHINGTON (AP) — Donald Trump's campaign manager is dismissing as "a quip" Trump's threat to jail Hillary Clinton if he wins the presidency.

 The Republican presidential nominee made the threat — an unprecedented break with U.S. political decorum — in the middle of the second presidential debate, held Sunday in St. Louis.

-It came as the Democratic nominee said it is "awfully good that someone with the temperament of Donald Trump is not in charge of the law in our country."
+It came as Clinton, the Democratic nominee, said it is "awfully good that someone with the temperament of Donald Trump is not in charge of the law in our country."

 Trump blasted back, "Because you'd be in jail."

 That drew applause in a town hall-style debate that was supposed to be free of audience participation.

 A few moments earlier, Trump had said he'd instruct his attorney general to appoint a special prosecutor who would investigate the tens of thousands of emails that Clinton deleted when she was secretary of state.

 After saying people across the country were "furious" with Clinton, Trump said, "So we're going to get a special prosecutor, and we're going to look into it."
 He added: "It's a disgrace.
 And honestly, you ought to be ashamed of yourself."

 On Monday, Trump's campaign manager backed off Trump's threat to throw Clinton in jail.